Sailor Moon and all the images you see in this recap are owned by Toei Animation and licensed by Viz Media

 While her legion may not have found the Legendary Silver Crystal yet (which will apparently bring unlimited power to their master or something), Jadeite has already got his plans underway.
 We go from there to Usagi’s house where once again she’s overslept and is late for school.
 By the time she DOES make it there, she gets caught yet again and has to stand in the hallway.
 She seems to have a guest this time around (though for no explained reason) in the form of the super nerdy kid Umino who has a crush on her.
 How do we know he’s nerdy?
 He gets good grades and has etched spirals into his lens.

 Usagi bypasses the shiny new cathedral for demonic activity and instead has her fortune read by the kind old man who tells her that someone out there likes her.
 She assumes that it’s her friend who works at the arcade (Motoki) and heads straight there to greet her destiny!
 As you’d expect, Motoki is super charming and sets Usagi’s heart all a flutter while being completely oblivious to her affections.
 That MIGHT have something to do with her only being fourteen and he looks to be a college student.
-Just as things are starting to heat up (as least for one person), Luna appears out of nowhere and provides the mother of all mood killers.
+Just as things are starting to heat up (at least for one person), Luna appears out of nowhere and provides the mother of all mood killers.

 The stud hunt is officially put on hiatus due to Luna’s interruption and Usagi is not happy about it.
 Luna tries to lecture her about her importance to the protection of humanity and the restoration of the Moon Empire, but this only gives Usagi a chance to escape and she runs back to the fortune teller to get even more advice.
 Unfortunately, the old man and his table are no longer there (he was probably murdered by the competing demon fortune tellers) and Usagi has to decide whether or not to go to the new place.
 Instead of making the decision herself, she instead tosses her shoe in the air and will go if it lands on heads.

 I’ve never heard of this, but even if this IS a thing, wouldn’t a shoe have 4 sides!?
 WHICH ONE OF THOSE SIDES IS HEADS!?!?
 She tosses the shoe and it does indeed land on heads.
-Well, A head to be more precise.
+Well, “A” head to be more precise.
 I wonder if that counts.
 The head in question is Mamoru’s (who still hasn’t been named yet in this series) and he starts to yell at Usagi for being a big dummy.
 This effectively kills her interest in seeing a psychic and she decides to head home instead to piss and moan about this rude dude.
-Well it’s a good thing she DIDN’T go in there because we finally see the psychic that’s running the place and she’s certainly something.
+Well, it’s a good thing she DIDN’T go in there because we finally see the psychic that’s running the place and she’s certainly something.

-After the geek squad had been disposed of, it’s only a matter of time before Usagi throws her tiara at the not-gypsy and disintegrates her in what must be an extremely painful fashion.
+After the geek squad had been disposed of, it’s only a matter of time before Usagi throws her tiara at the fortune teller and disintegrates her in what must be an extremely painful fashion.
 The fight scenes in this show might be the weak point of the series if these last two episodes are anything to go by.
 It’s rather brief, there’s some repeat animation, and the actions the characters take seem independent of their environment or even spatial relation to each other.
 A lot of anime at the time had this problem (*cough* Pokemon *cough*) but I think this one is at least making up for it with the great characterization and hilarious moments throughout the episode up until this point.
 The fights so far feel perfunctory (so much so that they can afford to stop right in the middle of it for a Tuxedo Mask speech) and I certainly hope they improve as the series goes on.
 At least they managed to make the death scene as horrifying as possible.

 This episode was a lot of fun and shows just what was missing from Crystal.
 Sure, ti’s not going to be an important episode later and it’s not filled with melodrama, but it let us spend some time with Usagi and Luna to get to know them better, and the story itself was enjoyable throughout.
 The only real downside is that the fight scene at the end didn’t impress, but I probably shouldn’t expect too much from that aspect at least for the time being.
 I do hope that they don’t spend too long on these episodes before getting the Scouts together considering how much you can get out of their team dynamic, but even if there’s a couple more like this one before we meet Sailor Mercury (who I assume is the first one because she was the first in Crystal), I won’t complain too much.